akak92/mcp-test/README.md

 # mcp-test
-A very simple MCP Server for testing porpuses
+A very simple MCP Server for testing purposes